Armenian illuminated manuscripts: Beginnings

 The formation of the style arose in the treatment of the silhouettes as well as in the faces of the evangelists.
 The painters seem to have wanted to render the volumes.
 Subsequently, the folds of the clothes allow the academics to guess the shapes of the human figures, as a result, it's known that their proportions are less stylised.
-Additionally, the vigor animated the colors, took hold of intense blues, the greens got more brilliant, the reds less carmine, and the gold increased in use.
+Additionally, the vigor animated the colors took hold of intense blues, the greens got more brilliant, the reds less carmine and the gold increased in use.
 The ornamental motifs also acquired finesse and intricacy.
 The peculiarities of the Cilician style are very discreetly manifested in the Gospel of 1237 (Ms. 7700) kept in the Matenadaran.
-According to TobIrina Drampian ;"The coloring of the miniatures (Eusbian canons, portraits of the evangelists and title pages) is still far from the generous and bright range that will be the main characteristic of Cilician painting in its period of full maturity,".
-She continues with an analysis of the colors with depth and reveals what will soon be this illumination: "the tones are soft, quite few, with predominance of finely shaded green, light blue, pale yellow and mauve combined with gold.
+According to TobIrina Drampian; "The coloring of the miniatures (Eusbian canons, portraits of the evangelists and title pages) is still far from the generous and bright range that will be the main characteristic of Cilician painting in its period of full maturity,".
+She continues with an analysis of the colors with depth and reveals what will soon be this illumination: "the tones are soft, quite a few, with the predominance of finely shaded green, light blue, pale yellow and mauve combined with gold.
 She concludes on the subject of the harmony of the nature of the art which is described in detail: "The proportions of the canons do not possess the perfect harmony which will characterize the Cilician miniature twenty years later.
-The ornamentation does not yet have that subtlety which will bring it closer to goldsmithery.
-The iconographic details merge in voluminous masses and one does not find the diversity and the ornamental richness which will make the splendor of the Cilician manuscripts in their period of peak.
+The ornamentation does not yet have that subtlety which will bring it closer to gold smithery.
+The iconographic details merge in voluminous masses and one does not find the diversity and the ornamental richness which will make the splendor of the Cilician manuscripts in their period peak.
 The birds that surround the arches of the canons have not yet acquired the realism that they will gain in later manuscripts”.
 The middle of the 13th century was a period of new phases in the search for pictorial elements.
-The forms came out of the rigidity of the medieval canons, the painting of the depth in the composition widened, the characters acquired curves, rich modeling and more natural postures.
+The forms came out of the rigidity of the medieval canons, the painting depth in the composition widened, and the characters acquired curves, rich modeling and more natural postures.